Skip to main content

 Read on for a comprehensive guide to special 2026 events, festivals and exhibitions in Greater Philadelphia — and check back often!
 New announcements and event updates are added regularly.

-Want to learn about the city’s major annual events, exciting exhibitions, can’t-miss festivals and more in 2025 and 2026?
+Want to learn about the city’s major annual events, exciting exhibitions, can’t-miss festivals and more in 2026?
 Check out our big roundup here.

 Note: This article is arranged chronologically by section.